andrewtavis/wikirec/README.md

 - Adding embeddings visualization methods to wikirec [(see issue)](https://github.com/andrewtavis/wikirec/issues/35)

+- Allowing a user to use article topics to further express preferences in recommendations [(see issue)](https://github.com/andrewtavis/wikirec/issues/54)

+- Integrating metadata from Wikidata [(see issue)](https://github.com/andrewtavis/wikirec/issues/55)

 - Creating, improving and sharing [examples](https://github.com/andrewtavis/wikirec/tree/main/examples)

 - Compiling other sources of open-source data that can be used to augment input data